 To limit potential spread of the disease we’ve shut our morning drop-in service, the café and the shop.
-But we are still providing individual support and running Foodbank services in Richmond, Hampton, Isleworth, Barnes, and Whitton.
+But we are still providing individual support and running foodbank delivery services in Richmond, Hampton, Isleworth, Barnes, and Whitton.
+For inquiry: 07516935655.

 This is the perfect storm of people being in greater need, a massive drop in food donations both from suppliers and individuals, and the complete loss of income from the shop and café.